heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 It is mostly a translation of the Docker commands you have seen previously.
 The file is more readable than pure Docker commands and is easier to re-use as well.

+Please note that the volumes do not need `$(pwd)` as the current directory will be extended to the absolute directory automatically by Docker Compose.

 A Docker Compose file can easily be shared with your team in a Git repository.